-Copyright Zen☆Ren 2019 - Theme by ThemeinProgress
+Copyright Zen☆Ren 2021 - Theme by ThemeinProgress

 Photo: Jimmy Westlake

 Happy full moon!
 Happy lunar eclipse!
-The Algonquins call the July full moon the Buck Moon as it coincides with new antler growth on young male deer.
+The July full moon is called the Buck Moon because it coincides with new antler growth on young deer.
 It is also called the Thunder Moon for summertime storms.

 Affirmation: I trust